balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ```

 <p style="text-align:justify;">
 Note that the test examines the message body.
 So in our previous example, it would have spotted the problem with the lack of any getter.
 Plus, this test is fired each time we would build the producer application.
-That means: each version of a producer comes with a corresponding version of stubs defined in a contract.
+Each version of a producer comes with a corresponding version of stubs defined in a contract.
 How cool is that?
 </p>

 ***Transaction semantics***

 <p style="text-align:justify;">
-Have you noticed any problem with the code that grants/rejects credit cards and sends a corresponding event?
+Have you noticed any problem with the code that grants/rejects credit cards?
+Something about events, maybe?
 Let’s have a second look:
 </p>

 ```java